An Employee Testimonial is Not a Story: Employee Story Checklist

 We like positive sentiments like “We’re like a family” or even “I love it here!”
 We are happy for the person who feels that way.
-But, this does not serve the candidate, who is searching for real insight into your culture.
+But, these blanket statements alone do not serve the candidates searching for real insight into your culture.
 An employee testimonial is not a story.

 Let’s try it out!

 This video from Intel features an early career professional talking about her experience at the company.
 But: is she actually telling a story?

 Yes, and here’s why.

 LaToya shares that this was her very first job out of school.
 And on her third day of work ever, she attended an event put on by the Network of Intel African Ancestry ERG.
 At this event, she had the opportunity to meet some of her Intel colleagues, many of which became friends that she keeps in touch with today.
 She eventually became a member of that ERG.

 There are a lot of specific details in this story that make it relatable and memorable.

 Candidates get a realistic picture of the workplace.